 * * * * *

-That was it for my keratin debunking post.
-In case you were looking to having a keratin treatment yourself, I hope you found some new and helpful information.
-Please let me know in the comments area below if you have any additional questions or concerns.
+I hope this post helped you to find some new and helpful information on keratin hair treatment.
+Please let me know in the comments if you have any more questions or concerns.
 Also, please feel free to share your thoughts on the keratin treatment!